-- director responsibilities under the Corporations Act, Listing Rules, the Company's Constitution and other applicable laws; - corporate governance processes and Company policies; - Board and Board committee meeting obligations; - conflicts and confidentiality procedures; - securities trading and required disclosures; - access to independent advice and employees; - confidentiality obligations; - directors fees; - expenses reimbursement; - directors and officers insurance arrangements; - other directorships and time commitments; and - Board performance review and succession.
+- director responsibilities under the Corporations Act, Listing Rules, the Company's Constitution and other applicable laws; - corporate governance processes and Company policies; - Board and Board committee meeting obligations; - conflicts and confidentiality procedures; - securities trading and required disclosures; - · access to independent advice and employees; - confidentiality obligations; - · directors fees; - expenses reimbursement; - directors and officers insurance arrangements; - other directorships and time commitments; and - Board performance review and succession.

-The Executive Chairman and senior executives have signed executive services agreements.
+The Chief Executive Officer and senior executives have written agreements setting out the terms of their employment.
 For further information refer to the Remuneration Report which is included in the Company's Annual Report.